What happens if you do not pay Council Tax

 Second reminder notice

-You will be sent this if you have not paid in time again.
-This means you will have already received a first reminder notice and then paid this amount off.
+We will send you a second reminder if you miss another payment.
+This means you have already received a first reminder and then paid that amount.

 Final notice